vanbujm/con-ai/post.md

 Python is a bit of a pain to work with.
 I battled pip for hours to get packages to work, especially with setting up the correct CUDA and pytorch versions.

+<p class="mb-0">Lastly there was the</p>
+<h3 id="big-mistake" class="mt-1 text-warning">Big Mistake</h3>

+At some point in my initial training my models I overwrote the baseline model with the cai model.
+I didn't notice this until I was evaluating the models.
+This meant I had to go back and retrain the baseline model.
+This was a huge waste of time.
+Since I needed to retrain 2 out of 3 models, I also retrained the sai model to weed out any other mistakes I might have made.
+As I'll discuss in the next section, I was not able to reproduce the initial promising results I got from the sai model.

 ## Results and Next Steps {#results}

 By comparing the results across these tests, I aim to determine: